mindis/prom2click/README.md

 Some things not yet sorted - this list will likely get longer for a bit:

 * Get list of metrics, tags and tag values into Grafana more efficiently (instead of SELECT DISTINCT..)
-* Load testing - how many metrics/second can a reasonably sized cluster accept (eg. 4 servers, 2 shards, 1 replica per shard)
+* How to select multiple values in templates
 * How to use templated variables within templates
-* How to select multiple series
+* Load testing - how many metrics/second can a reasonably sized cluster accept (eg. 4 servers, 2 shards, 1 replica per shard)
 * Will the graphite merge engine work with my schema
 * Are 10 second samples for > 1 year feasible